cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

 ## Installation

-Each of the four examples (TensorFlow / PyTorch + Vision / NLP) is self-contained and can be used independtly of the others.
+Each of the four examples (TensorFlow / PyTorch + Vision / NLP) is self-contained and can be used independently of the others.

 Suppose you want to work with TensorFlow on a project involving computer vision.
 You can first clone the whole github repository and only keep the `tensorflow/vision` folder: